What is the NSE?

 Only those students whose main enrolment is with Utrecht University will be invited to take part in the NSE.
-If this applies to you and if the invitation email did not get spam-binned?
-Then go to www.nse.nl you can also resend your personal link.
+Does this apply to you and did the invitation email not get spam-binned?
+Then go to www.nse.nl, where you can ask to resend your personal link.
 You will be asked for your UU address (which ends with @students.uu.nl).
 You will receive your personal link to this address.
 If that also does not work, then please contact email@example.com.

 What will Utrecht University do with the NSE results?